UW-Hydro/bmorph/docs/bmorph_tutorial.rst

     ref_sites = list(site_to_seg.keys())
     ref_segs = list(site_to_seg.values())

-Next we load in stream network topology (topo), meteorlogical data (met), uncorrected flows (raw), and reference flows (ref).
+Next we load in stream network topology (topo), meteorological data (met), uncorrected flows (raw), and reference flows (ref).
 A description of how your project directory is expected to be set up can be found in `the